Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preliminaries and notation (from )

-We introduce now the outer space of a splitting (see\cite{FM13,GuirardelLevitt,FMpartI} for detalis).
+We introduce now the outer space of a splitting (see~\cite{FM13,GuirardelLevitt,FMpartI} for details).
 Let $G$ be a group and $\G$ be a splitting of $G$.
 The (projectivized) outer space of $G$, relative to the splitting $\G$, consists of (projective) classes of minimal simplicial metric $\G$-trees $X$ with no redundant vertex (i.e. free and two-valent) and such that the $G$-action is by isometries.\footnote{If $\G$ is the trivial splitting $G=F_n$, then $\O(\G)=CV_n$.}

 We use the notation $\O(G;\G)$ or simply $\O(\G)$ to indicate the outer space of $G$ relative to $\G$.
 We use $\p\O(G;\G)$ (or simply $\p\O(\G)$) to indicate the projectivized outer space.
-For $X\in\O(\G)$ we define its (co-)volume $\vol(X)$ as the sum of lengths of edges in $G\backslash X$.
-The co-volume one slice of $\O(\G)$ is indicated by $\O_1(\G)$. \footnote{We stress that the distinction between $\O(\G)$ and $\p\O(\G)$ is not crucial in our setting as we will mainly work with scale-invariant functions.}
+For $X\in\O(\G)$ we define its volume $\vol(X)$ as the sum of lengths of edges in $G\backslash X$.
+This is often referred to also as co-volume.
+The volume-one slice of $\O(\G)$ is indicated by $\O_1(\G)$\footnote{We stress that the distinction between $\O(\G)$ and $\p\O(\G)$ is not crucial in our setting as we will mainly work with scale-invariant functions.}.

 We defined $\O(\G)$ as a space of {\bf trees}, but we it will be often convenient to use {\bf graphs} $X$ so that $\wt X\in \O(\G)$.
 Clearly the two viewpoints are equivalent.
 We introduce the following convention: when we want to consider spaces of graphs we add a ``lower $gr$'' to our notation: The {\bf spaces $\O(\G)$ and $\Og(\G)$ are naturally identified via $X\leftrightarrow \wt X$.} In particular, they are completely interchangeable in all statements.